 Even prospecting experts struggle to come up with an introduction strategy for LinkedIn that doesn't sound contrived.
-Of course, we have good intentions.
-However, our prospects don't know this when they get a LinkedIn message.
-They go on high alert ready to sniff out a sales message - and we know how they feel because we are on the receiving end too.
+Of course, you have good intentions.
+However, your prospects don't know this when they get a LinkedIn message.
+They go on high alert ready to sniff out a sales message - and you know how they feel because you've been on the receiving end too.

-Always personalize your invitation!
+Always personalize your invitation.
 Include the following information:

-- Why them?
-Why did you choose them? - Why you?
+Why them?
+Why did you choose them?

+Why you?
 How can you help them?
-What do you have to offer? - What to do?
-The assumption is that you want them to connect, but maybe you want their feedback on an idea or to tell them about an event.
+What do you have to offer?

+What to do?
+The assumption is that you want them to connect, but maybe you want their feedback on an idea or to invite them to an upcoming event.

 You get 300 characters (35-50 words), so you need to be concise.
-And they will only see the first 75 characters unless they click "More," so put the most important information at the beginning.
+They will only see the first 75 characters unless they click "More," so put the most important information at the beginning.

-Note that you can now include an email address, phone or URL in your connect request.
+Note that you can now include an email address, phone number, or URL in your connect request.

-It's also important to know that if people feel that your connect request is too pushy, they can report you to LinkedIn.
+It's also important to know that if people feel your connect request is too pushy, they can report you to LinkedIn.
 If they tell LinkedIn they don't know you, this is referred to as an IDK, meaning "I Don't Know."
 LinkedIn can limit your account if you receive as few as five IDKs.
 Here are some strategies to make your introduction relevant and interesting:

-1. Share a common connection.
+Share a common connection,

-In browsing LinkedIn, you may discover you share a common connection with the person you wish to contact.
+You may notice that you share a common connection with the person you want to contact.
 Use that connection as a way to introduce yourself.